-This no cook tuna Greek salad is the perfect hearty meal salad that will make dinner time much easier for busy families.
+This easy Greek salad recipe is the perfect hearty meal salad that will make dinner time much easier for busy families.

 Romaine lettuce – If you’re not into romaine, use spinach, or any other greens!

 English cucumber- I love the crunch of an English cucumber, especially in the Summer when dehydrated and hot.
 I do prefer to remove the seeds in the middle so I’m left with pretty moons.

 Cherry tomatoes – You can also use roma tomatoes or larger vine tomatoes (I just prefer to take some of the seeds out).

 White beans – This is a great way to add extra fibre and protein to supplement the canned tuna.

 Light tuna – I always have canned tuna in my pantry for emergency meals because it’s a convenient source of protein on the go.

 Red onion – If you’re not a fan of raw onion (I get it!!), you can definitely omit this or just mince it really fine.